pebble-dev/rebble-help/_topic/migration-failed.md

 # During setup of original Pebble or Pebble Steel, the firmware upgrade step displays “Migration Failed”

-With the OG or Pebble Steel, you may see an error where the update screen shows 'Could not find any migration firmware to install'.
+With Pebble Classic or Pebble Steel, you may see an error where the update screen shows 'Could not find any migration firmware to install'.

-To resolve this, you need a device with a Pebble app that has not been switched to Rebble.
+To resolve this, you'll need a device with a Pebble app that has not been switched to Rebble.
 You can
 - use another device
 - [remove Rebble from the Pebble app](/unrebble/)
 - Uninstall the Pebble app from your phone and reinstall it.

-Once you have done one of the above options, when you pair the watch again it should now complete the firmware upgrade.
+Once you have done one of the above options, when you pair the watch again, it should now complete the firmware upgrade.

-After that, you can [start using Rebble Web Services again](/boot/)
+After that, you can [start using Rebble Web Services again](/boot/).